awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_finding-types-ec2.md

 There may be cases in which instances are intentionally exposed, for example if they are hosting web servers\.
 If this is the case in your AWS environment, we recommend that you set up a suppression rule for this finding\.
 The suppression rule should consist of two filter criteria\.
 The first criteria should use the **Finding type** attribute with a value of `Recon:EC2/PortProbeUnprotectedPort`\.
 The second filter criteria should match the instance or instances that serve as a bastion host\.
 You can use either the **Instance image ID** attribute or the **Tag** value attribute, depending on which criteria is identifiable with the instances that host these tools\.
 For more information about creating suppression rules see [Suppression rules](findings_suppression-rule.md)\.

+If this activity is unexpected, your instance is likely compromised, see [Remediating a compromised EC2 instance](guardduty_remediate.md#compromised-ec2)\.

 ## Recon:EC2/Portscan<a name="recon-ec2-portscan"></a>

 ### An EC2 instance is performing outbound port scans to a remote host\.<a name="recon-ec2-portscan_description"></a>